Grand Classica accidents and incidents

 |18 October 2010||Ship Collision / Allision|

-(Costa Classica) On October 18, 2010, at ~4:45 am, upon returning to homeport Shanghai China, the ship experienced a power failure, which led to collision with a cargo vessel (named “Lowlands Longevity”) near the Yangtze River channel.
+(Costa Classica) On October 18, 2010, at ~4:45 am, upon returning to homeport Shanghai China, the ship experienced a power failure, which led to a collision with a cargo vessel (named “Lowlands Longevity”) near the Yangtze River channel.

-At ~10 am, the ship was docked to offload all passengers (current itinerary was cancelled), then continued to Port Changxing for drydock repairs.
+At ~10 am, the ship was docked to offload all passengers (current itinerary was canceled), then continued to Port Changxing for drydock repairs.
 Repair works took ~4 days, and the vessel resumed service on Oct 22, with a revised itinerary (including only call port Hong Kong, while Manila Philippines was dropped).

 |24 August 2009||Crew / Passenger Crimes|

 (Costa Classica) On August 24, 2009, four passengers (of Chinese origin) suffered cash thefts from their cabins.
 The money was stolen either from the cabin’s safe or from left behind wallets.
 The affected passengers suspected the cabin steward (of Filipino origin) who was responsible for cleaning the 4 staterooms.
 The search of his cabin didn’t find the missing money.